 Local journalism in the United Kingdom and indeed around the world is facing more threats than ever before.
 Not only must firms compete with national newspapers and TV news, but their advertising revenue is being squeezed, consumers are spending less money on papers and subscriptions, and ad-supported news websites are popping up to steal their audiences.

 Whilst local newspapers may not offer the most thrilling of reads, they are vitally important for the community and for democracy.
-Google wants to create a level playing field so that news organisations both big and small can compete on search engines and generate an income, and last year launched the Google News Initiative to “highlight accurate journalism” and “help news sites continue to grow”.
+Google wants to create a level playing field so that news organizations both big and small can compete on search engines and generate an income, and last year launched the Google News Initiative to “highlight accurate journalism” and “help news sites continue to grow”.
 The new content management system should help, empowering and spotlighting local, hyperlocal and niche journalism for our modern times.

 The company has partnered with Automattic, the makers of WordPress, and will invest more than $1.2 million to create a new piece of software called Newspack, something it says will be a “fast, secure, low-cost publishing system tailor-made to the needs of small newsrooms”.
 The project has also been backed by the Lenfest Institute for Journalism, The John S. and James L. Knight Foundation and Civil Media, who will contribute $1 million collectively.